 Since then, Stephen has worked with coffee farms around the world to gain a deep understanding of the agriculture and cultivation of coffee.
 His work with The San Franciscan coffee roaster manufacturing plant honed his passion for roasting high-end natural coffees and modulating flavor profiles.
 Sequential Coffee brings together everything he’s learned about planting, producing, roasting and presenting the world’s most sought-after coffees to put it all into your cup.

 Stephen has served on the Membership Council for the Coffee Roasters Guild, been a guest on the Opposites Extract podcast, taught classes to students in Panama, worked with Mokhtar Alkanshali on his Yemen coffee project and is mentioned in the book about that project, 'Monk of Mokha,' by Dave Eggers.
 His consultation with farmers, roasters and enthusiasts around the globe, continues as an integral part of Sequential Coffee.

-Shepard brings 20 years in running high paced, high demand operations in the areas of film, marketing, distribution and branding.
-His first career in high tech sector instilled skills and interests that followed him into the film and television production world and subsequently into the advertising and branding arena.
+Jon Shepard is a filmmaker with 20 years of professional experience running high paced, high demand operations in the areas of film, marketing, distribution and branding.
+His first career in the high tech sector instilled skills and interests that followed him into the film and television production world and subsequently into the advertising and branding arena.
 He brings his inclusive leadership and business acumen to his passion for coffee and the people who produce it.